kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 And PHPUnit has great documentation.
 You should read [Writing Tests for PHPUnit](https://phpunit.de/manual/current/en/writing-tests-for-phpunit.html).

+If you are not familiar with *testing*, I recommend you read my book, *[CodeIgniter Testing Guide](https://leanpub.com/codeigniter-testing-guide)*.
+It is a beginners' guide to automated testing in PHP.

 ### Testing Environment

 Tests always run on `testing` environment.